Vix.cpp v2.7.0 is here Read the blog

 vix buildCompile the project.

-vix runBuild and start the app.
+vix runBuild if needed and start the app.

 vix devStart development mode.